Last updated: October 17, 2017

 We ask creators to flag themselves as Adult Content if they create any content that has mature themes such as sexuality or graphic violence.
 When you are flagged as Adult Content your page is removed from our search.
 We also require that all public content on your page be appropriate for all audiences.
 Content with mature themes must be marked as a patron-only post.

 We have zero tolerance when it comes to the glorification of sexual violence which includes bestiality, rape, and child exploitation (i.e., sexualized depiction of minors).
 This is true for illustrated, animated, or any other type of content.
 Patreon reserves the right to review and remove accounts that may violate this guideline.
+As a reminder, you should never post or share nude content of any individual under the age of 18, including yourself.
 As a strong commitment to child safety, we will work with law enforcement whenever we come across child exploitation.

 We also do not allow other fringe sexual fetish content, such as incest, necrophilia, or fetish content that is hard to distinguish from non-consensual sex.